 Boot.dev has been my side-project for the last couple of years now.
 Being a learning path for backend developers focused on quality over quantity, I knew early on that it needed to have a really tight feedback loop from students.

-I spent a lot of time scouring google with queries like “Is computer science hard reddit” back when I was deciding whether I should go ahead and actually get a computer science degree.
+I spent a lot of time scouring google with queries like “is computer science hard reddit” back when I was deciding whether I should go ahead and get a computer science degree.